emsknock/finnest/README.md

 ### Other systems

-The layout is generated using @OneDeadKey's [Kalamine](https://github.com/OneDeadKey/kalamine/) which has [instructions on installing layouts on different systems](https://github.com/OneDeadKey/kalamine/?tab=readme-ov-file#using-distributable-layouts).
-Download the Finnest layout files for your system from the [releases page](https://github.com/emsknock/finnest/releases/latest).
+The layout is generated using @[OneDeadKey](https://github.com/OneDeadKey)'s [Kalamine](https://github.com/OneDeadKey/kalamine/) which is an abandoned project, so expect the generated layouts to be all kinds of broken.
+But if you want to give it a shot, Kalamine has [instructions on installing layouts on different systems](https://github.com/OneDeadKey/kalamine/?tab=readme-ov-file#using-distributable-layouts).
+You can download the Finnest layout files for your system from the [releases page](https://github.com/emsknock/finnest/releases/latest).